 Killeagh Village is a typical Irish rural village, situated beside the beautiful Glenbower Wood.
 With a population of approximately 900, the village contains shops, pubs (including one of the oldest Thatched roof pubs in the country), a hardware shop, a pharmacy, salons and garages.
 There is a Catholic Church, an old and a new cemetery, and a community hall.
 Hurling is a very popular sport, and the GAA (Gaelic Athletic Association) is very active.
 The Main Street is an Architectural Conservation Area, with a lot of Georgian era buildings.

-National Inventory of Architectural Heritage – buildings from Killeagh:
+- National Inventory of Architectural Heritage – buildings in Killeagh: here.

 - Has a strong vision and connection to the artist’s established practice.

 - Has significant visibility in the village.
 It should be situated in, or be able to be experienced from, public space.

 - Considers the safety of the artist and public.